DamonRabie/datascience-project-template/README.md

 [Provide instructions on how to get the project up and running on a local machine]

+1. Rename the project
+2. Write an executive summary
+3. If data is private, add data directory to .gitignore
+4. Add config directory to .gitignore
+5. Start the development phase :blush:

 ## Details

 [Provide details of the project]